Mazvel/maswavespytest/README.md

 Wheels for Windows, Linux and Mac distributions can also be downloaded from [pypi](https://test.pypi.org/project/maswavespytest/#files).

-We recommend to use [virtualenv](https://docs.python.org/3/library/venv.html) to install this package into an isolated Python environment.
+We recommend to install the MASWavesPy package into an isolated Python environment.
+If using Anaconda, create a virtual environment using [conda](https://docs.conda.io/projects/conda/en/latest/commands/create.html).
+Alternatively, [virtualenv](https://docs.python.org/3/library/venv.html) can be used to install this package into an isolated Python environment.
 [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is a tool to simplify the creation and management of local virtualenvs.

+The use of Python IDE (Integrated Development Environment) is strongly recommended for using MASWavesPy (as opposed to running commands in the Windows terminal/cmd environment).
+MASWavesPy is developed using the Anaconda distribution.
+Hence Anaconda and the Spyder IDE (included with Anaconda) are recommended for running the Quick Start Guide.

 ## Requirements